akhilsadam/coe332/homework03/README.md

-# HW 03 Water Turbidity Measurements
+# water-quality-turbidity

+(Water quality from turbidity measurements)

 This is a JSON file I/O test program.
 We assess water quality from example turbidity measurements stored in a JSON file located ![here](https://raw.githubusercontent.com/wjallen/turbidity/main/turbidity_data.json).